patrick-zippenfenig/environmental-data-management-notes/README.md

 [Image Source: Data Cube or OLAP approach in Data Mining](https://www.geeksforgeeks.org/data-cube-or-olap-approach-in-data-mining/)

-single weather model run typically forecasts 7-16 days from a specific initialization time, such as 0z, 6z, 12z, or 18z.
-Due to the timing and time zone of the initialization, the forecast may not cover the current day, which can be inconvenient for many applications.
+A single weather model run typically provides forecasts for 7 to 16 days from a specific initialization time, such as 0z, 6z, 12z, or 18z.
+Depending on the timing and time zone of the initialization, the forecast may not include the current day, which can be inconvenient for many applications.
 To address this, instead of storing each run in separate files, Open-Meteo creates continuous time-series by consolidating the data into weekly files.
 New data is merged into these weekly files, automatically generating a seamless, continuous time-series.

 ![Database run overlap](images/database_run_overlap.png)